10 May, 2024

 Cheung Chau Family Trail & Mini Great Wall

-If you have time, go for a quick hike around the island and see if you can find the “Mini Great Wall”, which offers amazing views of many parts of the island.
-This hiking trail was made in 1997 by the Home Affairs Department and is part of the Cheung Chau Family Trail.
+If your stomachs are full and you’re at a loss for what to do in Cheung Chau, why not go for a quick hike around the island and see if you can find the “Mini Great Wall”, which offers amazing views of many parts of the island?
+This hiking trail was built in 1997 by the Home Affairs Department and is part of the Cheung Chau Family Trail.
 It’s a 1.2-kilometre walk from Cheung Chau ferry pier.
 Be sure to look for the oddly named rocks along the path, such as Human Head Rock and Vase Rock.
 The entire island can be walked in about two hours.

 Read More: Hikes With A History – The Best Historic Walking Trails In Hong Kong